So you’re ready to put up a new birdhouse?

 You’ll probably know that nesting can be a dangerous time for birds.
 Squirrels, raccoons, cats, mice, and snakes are all known for raiding nest sites in search of eggs or nestlings as an easy meal.

-It’s for this reason that poles are often recommended over siting nest boxes on trees.
+It’s for this reason that poles are often recommended over placing nest boxes on trees.
 PVC or metal poles are harder for predators to climb, and adding a baffle or predator guard to them helps to deter potential thieves even further.
 But what if you’ve got your heart set on placing your nest box in a tree?

 In conclusion, poles with baffles are the easiest way to protect nests from predators, but trees can also be guarded if you’re prepared to go the extra mile!

-Close Proximity to Agro-Chemicals
+Close Proximity to Agricultural Chemicals

 Because pesticides are directly harmful to bird health and also wipe out their food source of insects and other invertebrates, anywhere near sites that use such chemicals are best avoided.

-For the best chances of your birds raising a healthy brood of offspring, we highly recommend adopting organic gardening methods and leaving some overgrown areas of your yard for birds to forage among native wildflowers, rock piles, and brush.
+For the best chances of your birds raising a healthy group of offspring, we highly recommend adopting organic gardening methods and leaving some overgrown areas of your yard for birds to forage among native wildflowers, rock piles, and brush.

 Out of Sight